ani697/PhoneBook/README.md

 Run "npm install" in the extracted folder<br/>
 Run "npm start" to view the project.<br/>

-OR ,to directly see its functioning click on the link:-<br/>
+OR ,to directly see its functioning just click on this link:-<br/>
 https://numbertoremember.herokuapp.com/